 Operating a fleet of Atlas Copco L8 and D65 rigs, Rock on Ground (ROG) have the knowledge and support to provide both in-pit and RC drilling services.
 ROG’s team of experienced personnel understand the importance of delivering quality samples during the grade control process.

 Track mounted grade control drills are more compact than traditional rubber-tyred reverse circulation drilling ones.
 Requiring less pad preparation work and having a smaller footprint, they are better suited for contours and uneven ground.
 Greater mobility provides reduced set-up time over each drill hole, and the mechanised rod handler and carousel ensure grade control drilling time is maximised.

-We provide dedicated equipment specific to each RC drilling job’s requirements, that is backed by a team of experienced operators, maintenance support and management committed to providing quality grade control services to our valued clients.
+We provide dedicated grade control equipment specific to each RC drilling job’s requirements, that is backed by a team of experienced operators, maintenance support and management committed to providing quality grade control services to our valued clients.

 Atlas Copco L8-30 & D65 Drill Rigs